Amber Sciligo, Ph.D.

 Director of Science Programs

-Dr. Amber Sciligo is the director of science programs at The Organic Center where she directs projects associated with communicating and conducting research related to organic agriculture.
-During her tenure at The Organic Center, Dr. Sciligo has worked closely with researchers, industry, farmers, and policymakers to identify organic research needs, and she has collaborated on a diverse range of research programs with her most recent collaborations including projects aimed at:
+Dr. Amber Sciligo is now the Director of Science Programs at The Organic Center where she leads projects associated with communicating and conducting research related to organic, sustainable agriculture.
+During her tenure at The Organic Center, Dr. Sciligo has worked closely with researchers, industry, farmers, and policymakers to identify organic research needs, and she has collaborated on a diverse range of research programs to help fill knowledge gaps identified by stakeholders across the industry.

-Dr. Sciligo received her PhD at Lincoln University, New Zealand in ecology and evolution with a specialty in plant/insect interactions, specifically pollination services to plants.
-Her extensive postdoctoral work at UC Berkeley included several interdisciplinary projects related to the impacts of farm diversification within the organic system on a range of ecosystem services from biodiversity, pollination, natural pest control, soil health, and climate change mitigation, as well as the livelihoods of farmers.
+Dr. Sciligo received her B.Sc. at the University of California Santa Cruz in Ecology & Evolution, and her Ph.D. at Lincoln University, New Zealand, also in Ecology & Evolution.
+Her training specialized in plant/insect interactions, specifically pollination services to plants.
+Her extensive postdoctoral work at U.C.
+Berkeley included several interdisciplinary projects related to the impacts of farm diversification within the organic system on a range of ecosystem services from biodiversity, pollination, natural pest control, soil health, and climate change mitigation, as well as the livelihoods of farmers.
 The main goals of her work have been to inform research and policies to include the needs of agroecological farmers so that their businesses can thrive, while preserving the land for future farming.

 CONTACT: emiller@organic-center.org